 How to get the benefits of best olive oil in this delicious Mediterranean Diet special

-So, you have decided to bring a touch of the Mediterranean into your kitchen, for the benefit of the whole family.
+So, if you have decided to bring a touch of the Mediterranean into your kitchen, for the benefit of the whole family.
 But what are the crucial ingredients to stock in your larder or pantry?

 Top of the list should be a high-quality Extra Virgin Olive Oil.
 If you want to enjoy the health benefits of olive oil we would encourage you to choose the best extra virgin olive oil you can afford.
 Unfiltered, unblended pure extra virgin olive oils like Morocco Gold have the highest quantities of health enhancing polyphenols – as well as a taste like no other.
 Morocco Gold is a superior quality, single estate Extra Virgin olive oil from an entirely new source.
 The oil is made from olives grown in the foothills of the Atlas mountains.

 And it couldn’t be a more exciting time to try your first bottle as our 2022-2023 Harvest is now available.
 We are delighted to report that his year’s harvest has produced a low acidity level of 0.3% together with a continuing high level of polyphenols in our extra virgin olive oil.
 This means a greater concentration of the antioxidants which can circulate in your body and help to reduce a multitude of different health conditions including cancer and heart disease.

 Due to minimal processing, Extra Virgin Olive Oil is the only oil that retains these important natural phenols.
 Extra Virgin Olive Oil is processed in a manner similar to many fruit juices: the fruit is crushed and the juice is extracted.
 In contrast, the other grades of olive oil (“pure” and “light”), as well as inexpensive oils such as soybean and canola, go through an industrial refining process that strips away phenols.